maplant/my-website/articles/2024-12-13-Scheme-to-the-Spec-Part-I:-Concurrent-Cycle-Collection.md

 ```

 With the Trace trait defined, we can implement it for some primitive types to give us some building blocks with which
 to implement composite structures.
-A good starting point will be Rust's std library, since those datastructures are used
+A good starting point will be Rust's std library, since those data structures are used
 throughout the entire Rust ecosystem.
 I won't provide all of the ones I implemented, but here
 are a few: